Support at Home

 Funding, Contributions and Budgets under Support at Home

-The new Support at Home program introduces 8 funding levels, replacing the current 4 Home Care Package (HCP) levels.
-The amount of funding you receive will be based on your care needs, assessed through My Aged Care.
+Support at Home introduced 8 funding levels, replacing the current 4 Home Care Package (HCP) levels.
+The amount of funding you receive will be based on your in home care needs, assessed through My Aged Care.

 There are also 3 short-term funding options available for up to 12 weeks – restorative care, end-of-life care and assistive technology & home modifications (AT-HM).

 Your assessment (or current Home Care Package level), will inform a quarterly (3-monthly) budget.
-This change:
+Quarterly funding allocations will simplify care planning and budgeting for in home care.

 How much funding will be available?